arcticleo/reso_api/README.md

 client = RESO::API::Client.new(client_id: client_id, client_secret: client_secret, base_url: base_url)
 ```

-When calling API endpoints, the initialized client will automatically fetch and manage access and authentication tokens in the background.
+When calling API endpoints using the initialized client, it will automatically fetch and manage access and authentication tokens transparently in the background.

 ### Resources

-This API wrapper currently only supports the Property resource.
-Support for missing standard resources is planned:
+#### Supported

+- Property

+#### Planned

 - Media
 - Member